MegaJoctan/MALE5/Linear Models/README.md

 ## CLinearRegression Class Documentation

-The `CLinearRegression` class implements linear regression functionality for MQL5.
+The `CLinearRegression` class implements linear regression functionality.
 It provides methods for both training and prediction:

 **Public Functions:**